local-ch/lhs/README.md

 ## Option Blocks

-In order to apply options to all requests performed in a give block, LHS provides options blocks.
+In order to apply options to all requests performed in a give block, LHS provides option blocks.

 ```ruby
 # app/controllers/application_controller.rb